Find the Perfect Hot Tub

 How Much Does it Cost to Run a Hot Tub?

-Most hot tub manufacturers advertise their tubs as costing roughly a dollar a day to run, ranging anywhere from $25-$40 monthly on average.
+Most hot tub manufacturers advertise their tubs as costing roughly a dollar a day to run.
+Prices typically range from $25 to $40 monthly on average.

 What Causes Foam in a Hot Tub?

 Foam in a hot tub is often a telltale sign that the chemical balance of the hot tub is off, or that debris like leaves or grass are decomposing.
 However, it could also be due to excess shampoo or body wash brought in by a user as well.
-Regardless of the cause, if you find a layer of foam in your hot tub, it’s best to give it a thorough cleaning with hot tub chemicals.
+Regardless of the cause, if you find a layer of foam in your hot tub, it’s best to thoroughly clean it with hot tub chemicals.

 Talk to an Expert